 Alan Crane has served as a member of our board of directors since 2009.
 Mr. Crane has been a Partner and Entrepreneur at Polaris Partners since 2002.
 Mr. Crane is Chairman of the Board and a co-founder of Visterra, Inc., a biotechnology company, Calorics Pharmaceuticals, Inc., a pharmaceutical company and XTuit Pharmaceuticals, Inc., a pharmaceutical company.
 Mr. Crane is a co-founder of Cerulean Pharma Inc., or Cerulean, a publicly traded biotechnology company, and has been a member of Cerulean's board of directors since 2006 and Chairman since 2009.
 In addition, he served as Chief Executive Officer of Cerulean from 2006 to 2009.
 From 2002 to 2006, Mr. Crane was President and Chief Executive Officer of Momenta Pharmaceuticals, Inc., a publicly-traded biotechnology company, and served as a member of the board of directors from 2001 to 2010.
 Previously, he served as Senior Vice President of Global Corporate Development at Millenium Pharmaceuticals, Inc. Mr. Crane also serves as a member of the boards of directors of several privately-held life sciences companies.
 Mr. Crane holds a B.A. in Biology, an M.A. in Cellular and Developmental Biology and an M.B.A. from Harvard University.
 We believe that Mr. Crane is qualified to serve on our board of directors because of his extensive experience as a venture capital investor in the life sciences industry, his service on the boards of directors of other life sciences companies and his extensive leadership experience.
+We anticipate that Mr. Crane will resign from our board of directors contingent upon and effective immediately prior to the closing of this offering.

 James Garvey has served as a member of our board of directors since 2010.
 Mr. Garvey has been Managing Partner and Chairman of SV Life Sciences Advisers, LLC since 1995 and assumed the role of Chairman Emeritus in 2014.
 From 1995 to 2009, he also served as Chief Executive Officer of SV Life Sciences.
-Previously, he was Managing Director for the venture capital division of Allstate Corporation, an insurance provider.
-He also serves as a member of the boards of directors of several privately-held life sciences companies.
+Previously, he was Managing Director for the venture capital division of Allstate Corporation, an insurance provider, President of National Teledata, a healthcare information technology company, and President and Chief Executive Officer of Allegheny International Medical Technology, a medical device company.
+Mr. Garvey has also held senior management positions at Millipore Corporation, a biopharmaceutical company.
+He serves as a member of the boards of directors of several privately-held life sciences companies and previously served as a member of the boards of directors of the publicly-traded companies Achillion Pharmaceuticals, Inc. and Shire plc.
 Mr. Garvey holds a B.S. in Education from Northern Illinois University.
 We believe that Mr. Garvey is qualified to serve on our board of directors because of his service on the boards of directors of other life sciences companies and his extensive executive leadership experience.